The author writes on many subjects—some serious, some humorous and some quirky—whatever grabs his interest and makes for a good story!

 - 50% (R) : 0% (G) : 0% (B) - This of course is still pure red, because there is no green or blue influence, but it is less intense; ie: it is dark pure red

 As soon as the percentage of green or blue emissions is raised above zero, but is less than 100%, so other colour tones are produced.
 As already explained, there is no standardisation of these tones, so on this page, I have used percentages of RGB intensity which seem to me to give the colour rendition which is most closely associated with a particular tone.
 It is by no means definitive, but I think that these descriptions of shade and tone could be generally accepted.

 First we must look at shades of pure red.
-An illustration of pure bright red on the RGB scale (in other words 100% red saturation and no green or blue tonation) is shown opposite (In all colour samples shown on the right, the percentage intensity values for each of the three primary wavelengths will be shown under the image).
+An illustration of pure bright red on the RGB scale (in other words 100% red saturation and no green or blue tonation) is shown opposite (In all colour samples, the percentage intensity values for each of the three primary wavelengths will be shown under the image.)